 Reporting to the Executive Board shall include information of all significant matters relating to assets under management including status of investment management activities, as follows:

-- Status with respect to Fund level performance, performance by asset class, performance by listed and non-listed real estate and investment risk by the same dimensions.
+- Status with respect to performance at Fund level by asset class and main investment strategies as well as investment risk by the same dimensions

 - Utilization of limits for market risk, credit and counterparty risk in accordance with the risk limits as set out in the respective investment mandate